If you purchase an independently reviewed product or service through a link on our website, Indiewire may receive an affiliate commission.

 Shotgun microphones are sensitive enough to pick up dialogue and room tone much more effectively than your camera.
 But the downside is that they also pick up sounds you don’t want.
 Like wind.
 Before your next outdoor shoot, be sure to cover your mics with a windshield, like this excellent one from PROAIM, to ensure that your dialogue remains crisp.
 It’s a small price to pay to protect your investment, both in the microphone and the lengths you went to get your footage.

 Now that you have all the right equipment, make sure you’re getting the most out of it.
 There’s no sense in buying a great set of sound recording instruments but not being able to hear what they pick up.
 In an incredibly sensitive art form where details are everything, wearing headphones during takes allows you to make adjustments on the fly.
-These above-the-ear headphones from Audiotechnica certainly get the job done.
-The only downside is that their sound is so good, you might start to hate your actors with loud voices.
-But that’s the price you pay to make movies.
-And for less than $50, it’s an easy purchase you can make today, and not have to worry about for years to come.
+These above-the-ear headphones from Audio-Technica certainly get the job done.
+The only downside is that their sound is so good, you might start to hate your actors with loud voices (just kidding).